saha18uiuc/sailor/ArtifactEvaluation.md

 ### 2. Planner

 The following results use the Sailor simulator to evaluate Sailor's and the rest baselines' planners under different settings.
+You need to be inside a Sailor container to run the following scripts

 ### Homogeneous setup - Figure 7